dmccuskey/DMC-Corona-Library/README.md

 * post an issue here on github
 * post to the Corona forums: http://forums.coronalabs.com

 **Issues**

-If you have any issues, please post them here on github: [dmc-corona-library issues](https://github.com/dmccuskey/DMC-Corona-Library/issues)
+If you discover any bugs, please post them here on github: [dmc-corona-library issues](https://github.com/dmccuskey/DMC-Corona-Library/issues)